Personal Improvement

 The marker of financial stability when it comes to student loans isn’t necessarily to have them all paid off.
 You can typically expect a higher return on long-term investments than you’re paying in interest, so you don’t want to forego investing until your loans are completely paid.
 You can’t make up for that lost time.
 Your goal should be to have a student loan payment that is manageable.

-17. You Don’t Drive a Ferrari
+51. You Don’t Drive a Ferrari

-18. Many of us behind LMM don’t drive.
+52. Many of us behind LMM don’t drive.
 We live in cities with excellent mass transit, so we don’t need cars.
 So cars are not something we prioritize, and our advice is to save up and pay cash for a car.
 But we get it that everyone does not share our perspective.

-In fact, recently, we made the executive decision NEVER to mention anything about cars again.
+We made the executive decision NEVER to mention anything about cars again.
 Not even in an example, because it seems to be such a hot button issue for many people and we get all sorts of crazy, angry emails whenever we bring them up.

 So our advice on car loans is to keep them manageable.
 You know how much car you can afford and you know when you’re trying to act like a baller by buying a crazy expensive car that you cannot afford.

-19. Or Live in a McMansion
+53. Or Live in a McMansion

-20. Just like you shouldn’t drive more car than you can afford, you should not live in more house than you can afford.
+54. Just like you shouldn’t drive more car than you can afford, you should not live in more house than you can afford.
 Remember, your total housing cost should not exceed a third of your net income.
 You should also save enough for a 20% down payment so you can avoid the expense of PMI.

 And your home should not be considered a real estate investment.
 It isn’t.
-A real estate or any other kind of investment is something that makes you money, something a home does not do.
+A real estate investment or any other kind of investment is something that makes you money, something a home does not do.
 Even if you’re mortgage-free, you’re still spending money on things like property taxes, homeowners insurance, and maintenance.
 A house doesn’t make you money until you sell it and sometimes not even then.

 Not every decision has to be financial.
 There are plenty of legitimate reasons people have for wanting to buy a home to live in, but your home is not an investment or a retirement plan.